Ealenn/Ealenn/content/posts/raspberry/nextcloud/index.md

 Moreover, LinuxServer's Docker image goes the extra mile by providing MODS (Modular Object Detection System), an additional layer that equips your self-hosted environment with an array of tools and expanded capabilities.
 These tools can enhance your cloud storage solution's functionality, security, and monitoring capabilities.

-The folder structure you've outlined provides a clear and organized setup.
+Followed folder structure provide a clear and organized setup :

 Inside the "nextcloud" directory, you've segmented your components into distinct subdirectories, enhancing manageability.
 - The "maria_db" directory houses the MariaDB database that Nextcloud relies on to store user data and configurations securely.
 Separating this component ensures data isolation and efficient database management.